weixiaopassking/GLINS/README.md

 # multisensor_fusion_localization_study
-This repo is just  a record for my study for multisensor_fusion_localization and  is released by.
-Tag form.
+This repo is just  a record for my study for multisensor_fusion_localization and  is released by tag form.
 **Relate Video** [bilibili](https://space.bilibili.com/356146260/channel/collectiondetail?sid=753064&ctype=0)
 **Contacts:** For any technical issues, please open an issue at this repository.